glathoud/transfun/README.md

 *Merging loops for speed*

-`transfun` automatically merges consecutive loops into one loop, then generates fast code for that loop (similar to stream fusion in [Haskell](http://chrisdone.com/posts/stream-composability)).
+`transfun.js` automatically merges consecutive loops into one loop, then generates fast code for that loop (similar to stream fusion in [Haskell](http://chrisdone.com/posts/stream-composability)).

 *Extensibility*